 action choice Motif Style Guide: A type of choice used to invoke an action where further specification of parameters for invocation of the action are not required.

-action database A database containing action and data type definitions. action definition file Create Action: A file that defines an action by associating an icon with a command or executable file.
+action database A database containing action and data type definitions. a command or executable file.

 action icon An icon that represents an action in a File Manager or Application Manager window, or in the workspace.